Best Water Filters for London 2026 — Hard Water, PFAS, Lead & The Thames Water Crisis Explained

 | Outer London (SE) | South East Water | 290–350 | Very Hard / Extremely Hard |

-To check exact hardness for your postcode, visit your supplier's website and use their postcode checker.
+To check the exact hardness for your postcode, visit your water supplier's website and use their postcode checker.

-Water Softener vs RO Filter — Which Does London Actually Need?
+Water Softener vs Reverse Osmosis — Which Does London Actually Need?

 This is the question most London filter guides avoid answering honestly.
-Here's the complete picture:
+Here is the complete picture:

 Water Softener (Whole House)